-V.A Center Celebrates Dads Who Served
+V.A.
+Center Celebrates Dads Who Served

 One vet tells Newswatch 16 that he appreciates all the things the V.A. does for him.

-"This is a wonderful place to heal and get better or to be with friends with the same condition and we`re treated very well here," said Jack Oliver, Veteran from Drums, Pa.
+"This is a wonderful place to heal and get better or to be with friends with the same condition and we're treated very well here," said Jack Oliver, a veteran from Drums.

 There was also a DJ and other entertainment at the Father's Day celebration in Luzerne County.